Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Graph operators pr e cis

 \subsection{Coproduct and the antipode}

 We begin with the classical treatment.
-Given a fixed graph $\Gamma\subset \Sigma$, there is a group product on the decorated graphs
+Given a fixed directed graph $\Gamma\subset \Sigma$, there is a group product on the decorated graphs

 which fuses the decorations on each edge $e\in\Gamma^1$.
-Pulling back yields a coproduct on $C(G^\Gamma)$ --- however, we wish to make this coproduct sensitive to the composition of the holonomies, as well as the geometry of $\Gamma^1$.
+Pulling back yields a coproduct on the function algebra $C(G^\Gamma)$ --- however, we wish to make this coproduct sensitive to the composition of the holonomies, as well as the geometry of $\Gamma^1$.

 We do this through the following construction.
-Let $c$ denote a 1-cell dual to the triangulation $\Gamma$, and suppose $c$ transverally intersects an edge $e\in\Gamma^1$.
-Splitting $e$ along $c$ gives rise to a coproduct which reads
+Let $\psi_e$ denote the \textit{local graph operators} $\psi_e(\{h_{e'}\}_{e'}) = h_e$, which outputs the (matrix elements of the) $G$-holonomy at $e$.
+Suppose the edges $e_1,e_2\in \Gamma$ are composable, such that they can be attached into another edge $e=e_1\cup e_2\in\Gamma$, then we can write in Sweedler notation